sykeruzn/delivery-time-predictor/README.md

 ## License

-This project is for educational and
+This project is for educational and demonstration purposes.